privacybydesign/irma-frontend-packages/README.md

 ```

 Don't forget unlinking the repositories again when you are done.
 Unlinking repositories works the same as linking
 repositories, but then in reverse order.
-You use `npm unlink` instead of `npm link`.
+You use `npm unlink --no-save` instead of `npm link`.

 **Depending on your setup it might be needed to run `npm link` using `sudo`.**